neocotic/convert-svg/README.md

         -V, --version              output the version number
         --no-color                 disables color output
-        -b, --base-url <url>       specify base URL to use for all relative URLs in SVG -f, --filename <filename>  specify name the for target PNG file when processing STDIN --height <value>           specify height for PNG
+        -b, --base-url <url>       specify base URL to use for all relative URLs in SVG -f, --filename <filename>  specify filename the for PNG output when processing STDIN --height <value>           specify height for PNG
         --width <value>            specify width for PNG
         -h, --help                 output usage information

 ## API

-### `Converter.convert(source[, options])`
+### `convert(input[, options])`

-Converts the specified `source` SVG into a PNG using the `options` provided via a headless Chromium instance.
+Converts the specified `input` SVG into a PNG using the `options` provided via a headless Chromium instance.

-`source` can either be a SVG buffer or string.
+`input` can either be a SVG buffer or string.

-If the width and/or height cannot be derived from `source` then they must be provided via their corresponding options.
+If the width and/or height cannot be derived from `input` then they must be provided via their corresponding options.
-This method attempts to derive the dimensions from `source` via any `width`/`height` attributes or its calculated `viewBox` attribute.
+This method attempts to derive the dimensions from `input` via any `width`/`height` attributes or its calculated `viewBox` attribute.

 This method is resolved with the PNG buffer.

-An error will occur if `source` does not contain an SVG element or no `width` and/or `height` options were provided and this information could not be derived from `source`.
+An error will occur if `input` does not contain an SVG element or no `width` and/or `height` options were provided and this information could not be derived from `input`.

 #### Options